-Law students preparing for exams frequently wonder about the important sections of IPC.
+Law students preparing for exams in 2020 frequently wonder about the important sections of IPC.
 It can be challenging to cover the entire Indian Penal Code PDF if you have limited time.
 This is where a list of essential and important sections of IPC come handy.

 Another good thing about having a list of useful Indian Penal Code sections is that you are not left clueless and stuck wondering what to start reading for an exam.
 So to ease your confusion, here are the most important sections of Indian Penal Code.

 Section 1 – Title and extent of operation of the Code.

 Section 2 – Punishment of offences committed within India.

 Section 3 – Punishment of offences committed beyond but which by law may be tried within India.

 Section 4 – Extension of Code to extra-territorial offences.

 Section 19 to 26 – “Judge”, “Court of Justice”, “Public Servant”, “Movable property”, “Wrongful gain”, “Wrongful loss”, “Gaining wrongfully, losing wrongfully”, “Dishonestly”, “Fraudulently”, “Reason to believe”.

 Section 34 – Acts done by several persons in furtherance of common intention.

 Section 35 – When such an act is criminal by reason of its being done with a criminal knowledge or intention.